ctfarrell/mhl-site/moose-hide-landing/README.md

   <img src="https://github.com/ctfarrell/mhl-site/blob/main/fauna_key_paste.png" alt="create address index" />
 </p>

-Save the `mhl-citizens` document and you're all ready to go!
+Save the `mhl-citizens` document, launch the app with `npm run dev`, and you're connected to your very own database :checkered_flag:

 ## Setup Infura
 Infura is a blockchain node integration service, here we're using if for some of our blockchain calls.
 Right now that just means interacting with our smart contract, but we have future integrations planned for a hunting tag / game tag marketplace!